Jaw Feminization Surgery (FFS Jaw) – Los Angeles

 There are two nerves that provide sensation to the lower lip.
 These are protected during the operation.
 Even with careful protection, it is common for patients to have varying degrees of numbness of the lower lip for up to 6-12 months and it can sometimes be permanent.

-A combination of either shaving or cuts in the bone are performed to reduce the jaw and feminize the appearance.
+A combination of either shaving (jaw contouring) or cuts (mandibular angle resections) in the bone are performed to reduce the jaw and feminize the appearance.

 Is jaw feminization surgery dangerous?